JamzyWang/awesome-redis/README.md

 * [redis-rb](https://github.com/redis/redis-rb) - A Ruby client library for Redis
 * [Balloons.IO](https://github.com/rickyrauch/Balloons.IO) - Balloons.IO is a web multi-room chat server and client ready to use.
 It’s built with the help of node.JS, Express, Socket.IO and Redis
 * [predis](https://github.com/nrk/predis) - Flexible and feature-complete PHP client library for Redis
+* [kvrocks](https://github.com/KvrocksLabs/kvrocks) - Kvrocks is an open-source distributed key-value database which is based on rocksdb and compatible with Redis protocol.